Osintedx/RobloxEventsTab/README.md

-Sure!
-Here's a simple README for the provided Tampermonkey userscript:

----

 # Remove Roblox Events Tab

 This Tampermonkey userscript removes the "Events" tab from the Roblox website for a cleaner browsing experience.